SALE, REPURCHASE AND TRANSFER OF SITES

-A. SALE: The Board of Trustees of the Meeteetse Cemetery District and any licensed funeral director authorized by the Board may sell lots in the Meeteetse Cemetery District to the following persons for cash:
+A. SALE: The Board of Trustees of the Meeteetse Cemetery District and Town of Meeteetse may sell lots in the Meeteetse Cemetery District cash:

-1. To anybody for a deceased person who died within the District, the price will be $25.00 for a site, if the deceased person is a resident, and $100.00 for a site if the deceased person is a non-resident, provided, however, that if the deceased person is a non-resident, that the Department of Public Assistance and Social Services is provided for the burial, or paid for by Park County, Wyoming, the price for the site will be $35.00.
+1. To anybody for a deceased person who died within the District or for a resident who died outside the District, the price will be $25.00 for a site, if the deceased person is a resident, and $100.00 for a site if the deceased person is a non-resident, provided, however, that if the deceased person is a non-resident, that the Department of Public Assistance and Social Services is provided for the burial, or paid for by Park County, Wyoming, the price for the site will be $35.00.

 2. To any unmarried resident over 18 years of age, or a resident widow or widower - one site at $25.00.